-One approach to addressing these big questions is to use the framework of population synthesis, which makes it possible to parametrize the uncertain physics and predict the expected source rates and distributions under different models.
-Most efforts to date have relied on a discrete set of a few models in the parameter space of population synthesis assumptions \citep[e.g.,][]{Dominik:2012,Stevenson:2015}.
-Even with the low computational cost of population synthesis, it is not feasible to explore more than a few tens to a few hundred models, and this is not sufficient to cover the full parameter space or to consider the correlations between model parameters.
-However, recent successes in building accurate and computationally efficient emulators over the model parameter space \citep{Barrett:2017} suggest that a full exploration of this space will soon be possible. \citet{Barrett:2017FIM} applied Fisher information matrix techniques to the space of model parameters and found that parameters such as those describing mass loss rates during the Wolf-Rayet and luminous blue variable phases of evolution, and common envelope energetics, can be measured to the level of a few percent with a thousand detections.
+One approach to addressing these big questions is to use the framework of population synthesis, which makes it possible to parametrise the uncertain physics and predict the expected source rates and distributions under different models.
+Historically, most efforts relied on a discrete set of a few models in the parameter space of population synthesis assumptions \citep[e.g.,][]{Dominik:2012,Stevenson:2015}.
+Even with the low computational cost of population synthesis, it is not feasible to explore more than tens or hundreds of models, and this is not sufficient to cover the full parameter space or to investigate the correlations between model parameters.
+However, recent successes in building accurate and computationally efficient emulators over the model parameter space \citep{Barrett:2017,TaylorGerosa:2018,Wong:2020,Lin:2021} suggest that a full exploration of this space will soon be possible.
+For example, \citet{Barrett:2017FIM} applied Fisher information matrix techniques to the space of model parameters and found that parameters such as those describing mass loss rates during the Wolf-Rayet and luminous blue variable phases of evolution, and common-envelope energetics, could be measured to the level of a few percent with a thousand detections.